Diagg/EverGreen-Application-Installer/Readme.md

 If "sharing is caring" means something for you, go Greenstaller !

 **Nice stuff guy, how can i contribute ?**
 If you are in a good mood for donation, please give some coins to great guys [Aaron Parker](https://ko-fi.com/stealthpuppy) and [Dan Cough](https://packageology.com/about/) project owners of Evergreen and Nevergreen.
 Without those guys Greenstaller would never have existed.

 If you know about packaging, Powershell or both, you can of course help debugging, improve, test or report issue.

 Most appreciated: You can submit application install/uninstall methods in Powershell to support more products.
 The heart of Greenstaller is located in the Applications-Data folder within APPLICATION-Data.ps1 files.
-Thoses files described how executables should be installed, uninstalled, customized and even more,
+Those files describe how executables should be installed, uninstalled, customized and even more.
 This the part where everyone can share knowledge and best practices on deploying the most common applications

 ## Additional credits